Adapted for the Internet from:

 Einstein and Bohr discussed for

-hours how a photon would strike the
+hours how a photon would strike

-window sill of the slit and push the
+the window sill of the slit and push

-partition sideways.
-Einstein and Bohr
+the partition sideways.
+Einstein

-wasted their time and discussed in
+and Bohr wasted their time

-result of reflection.
-In fact, we don’t
+was the result of reflection.
+In fact,

-need slits to generate fringes.
-You can
+we don’t need slits to generate

-do the experiment at home in a much
+at home in a much simpler way

-simpler way than the dimwitted
+than the dimwitted professors who

-professors who teach Mathematical
+teach Mathematical Physics at

-Physics at venerable places like
+venerable places like Caltech and

-Caltech and MIT.
+MIT.

 Al?
 I’m sorry to have to break the news to